Frequently Asked Questions about Membership

-A. The role of an angel investor group or network, such as New Mexico Angels, is to collaborate for sourcing, screening, and evaluating deals, while providing greater shared financial leverage and a deep pool of supporting resources.
+The role of an angel investor group or network, such as New Mexico Angels, is to collaborate for sourcing, screening, and evaluating deals, while providing greater shared financial leverage and a deep pool of supporting resources.
 There are over 170 angel groups operating in the U.S., from casual associations of individuals, to rigorous, pooled investment clubs.
 Some of these groups also operate investment funds; at this time, New Mexico Private Investors does not operate such a fund, but may at a future date.
-NMA is a member of the Angel Capital Association.
-We have done this to learn more about Best Angel Practices so that we might continually work to upgrade and improve our angel investing methods and practices.

-A. No!
+No!
 We invest in deals all across the country – if the product is innovative and we can come to terms, we go where the deal goes!
-We have investment companies in from Boulder, CO, to Fort Wayne, IN, (just to name a few) to right here at home in Albuquerque, Santa Fe, and Deming.
+We have investment companies in from Boulder, CO, to Fort Wayne, IN, (just to name a few), but we do prefer to invest right here at home in New Mexico.

 We look for companies that have good terms, are seeking capital that our group could realistically fulfill, have a strong management team and product.
 Historically Angel investors invest in areas in which they have knowledge, experience, or strong connections.